 “The public sometimes misunderstands what IARC means by its classifications.
 The agency says it assesses ‘hazard’ – the strength of evidence about whether a substance or activity can cause cancer in any way.
 It takes no account of typical levels of human exposure or consumption.
 So it is not measuring ‘risk’ or the likelihood of a person getting cancer from something.”

-The Center for Accuracy in Public Health Research (CAPHR) has also documented the important differences between risks and hazards, noting that a risk assessment takes a known hazard and evaluates its impact in real-world applications.
+The Campaign for Accuracy in Public Health Research (CAPHR) has also documented the important differences between risks and hazards, noting that a risk assessment takes a known hazard and evaluates its impact in real-world applications.
 Risk assessments also take into account the following factors to determine the likelihood that any given hazard will actually pose a risk of harm.

 Scientific Risk Assessments: Evaluation Criteria